Vibe work / Standard term

 AI pair programming

-AI pair programming is the model GitHub Copilot popularized starting in 2021: the developer writes code with an AI assistant that offers inline completions, suggests function implementations, and helps with refactoring.
-The critical feature is that the human stays in the driver's seat.
+AI pair programming is a coding workflow where the AI suggests changes, autocompletes functions, and generates boilerplate while the human developer drives decisions, reviews every meaningful line, and stays accountable for the result.
 The developer reads, understands, tests, and accepts or rejects each suggestion.
-A developer working this way might accept an AI-generated sort function, read through it to confirm correctness, write a test for it, and move on.
+Someone working this way might accept an AI-generated sort function, read through it to confirm correctness, write a test, and move on.
 The AI handles mechanical work; the human handles judgment and ownership.
+GitHub Copilot popularized this model starting in 2021.

 Builder example

-For teams shipping production software, AI pair programming provides a pragmatic middle ground: developers move faster on boilerplate, exploration, and test writing while maintaining the code understanding and review habits that keep systems maintainable.
+For teams shipping production software, AI pair programming provides a pragmatic middle ground.
+Developers move faster on boilerplate, exploration, and test writing while maintaining the code understanding and review habits that keep systems maintainable.
 It works as a default norm because it preserves accountability.

 A developer asks Copilot or another assistant to draft a parser, then steps through edge cases and tests the output.